WONDERlust91/WONDERlust91.github.io/source/_posts/English单词本.md

      _"a cursory glance at the figures"_

+- curve

+  1. noun: a line or outline which gradually deviates from being straight for some or all of its length.

+     _"the parapet wall sweeps down in a bold curve"_

+  2. verb: form or cause to form a curve.

+     _"her mouth curved in a smile"_

+  3. phrase: ahead of the curve - (especially of a business or politician) ahead of current thinking or trends.

+     _"we are continually looking for ways to stay ahead of the curve and provide added value to our consumers"_

+  4. phrase: behind the curve - (especially of a business or politician) lagging behind current thinking or trends.

+     _"the industry has been behind the curve on the technology front"_

+  5. phrase: throw someone a curve - unexpectedly present someone with a challenge or disruption.

+     _"just when you think you have this parenting thing down pat, they throw you a curve"_

+  6. phrase: flatten the curve - prevent a rate or quantity from greatly intensifying or increasing within a short time.

+     _"taking actions to slow the spread of this virus will flatten the curve and protect the vulnerable"_

 - customary

   1. adjective: according to the customs or usual practices associated with a particular society, place, or set of circumstances. 根据与特定社会，地点，或一系列环境相关的习俗或惯例。